ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python3.md

 print(logfc(89,12))
 ```

+# File Handling

+Reading from and writing to files is a integral part of programming.
+First let's [download a TSV (tab separated values) file]().
+Make sure to save it to the directory that your code is in.

 # Errors

 As you code more, you will certainly run into different kinds of errors.
 In python there are 3 main types of errors: Syntax, Logical, and Runtime.